3meters/proxibase/readme.md

       count: boolean,                   // returns no records, only count, limit and skip are ignored
       countBy:  [string]                // returns count of collection grouped by field or fields
         links: {
-	        from: {collection1: 1, collection2: 1},  // returns links from this document
+          from: {collection1: 1, collection2: 1},  // returns links from this documen
           to: {collection3: 1, collection4: 1},    // returns links to this document
           sort: [fieldExpr],                       // applies to link fields, not document fields
           skip: number,
           limit: number,
           fields: {fieldExpr},
           linkFields: {fieldExpr},
           filter: {queryExpr},
           linkFilter: {queryExpr},
           noDocuments: boolean,                   // set to true to return links only }   // the links param can also accept and array of link specs }

 or

     GET /data/users?countBy=role&lookups=true  etc

 ## Users and Admins